opennetworkinglab/aether-docs/edge_deployment/overview.rst

 3            Compute Servers
-2            100GbE QSFP DAC cable Between Fabric switches 2x #Server   40GbE QSFP DAC cable  Between Compute, Management, and Fabric Switch 1 (or more)  QSFP to 4x SFP+ DAC   Splitter between Fabric and eNB 1 (or more)  eNB
+2            100GbE QSFP DAC cable Between Fabric switches 2x #Server   40GbE QSFP DAC cable  Between Compute, Management, and Fabric Switch 1 (or more)  QSFP to 4x SFP+ DAC   Split cable between Fabric and eNB 1 (or more)  eNB
 1x #eNB      10GbE to 1GbE Media   Required unless using switch to convert from
              converter             fabric to eNB